Enobraed/NixOS-My-Config/README.md

     Optimizations for gaming, such as driver tuning, power management, etc.

 I am constantly experimenting with new features of NixOS and trying to utilize its full potential.
 My config is the result of many hours of tweaking and customization to improve usability and performance.
 I use NixOS unstable, the latest kernel version and up-to-date packages, to maximize usability.

+I'm currently in the process of redesigning all the configs and a lot of customizations are not yet added to GitHub.
+They will be added and improved over time.

 ## Thanks
 This repository is inspired by the NixOS community and the many contributors who helped shape the project.